 If you smoke, quit.
-Smoking can raise your risk for coronary heart disease and heart attack and worsen other coronary heart disease risk factors.
+Smoking can raise your risk of heart disease and heart attack and worsen other ischemic heart disease risk factors.
 Talk with your doctor about programs and products that can help you quit smoking.
 Also, try to avoid secondhand smoke.

 If you have trouble quitting smoking on your own, consider joining a support group.
 Many hospitals, workplaces, and community groups offer classes to help people quit smoking.